debarun1234/UNIX-Shell-Script-Automation-Tool/README.md

 # 🛠️ UNIX Shell Script Automation Tool

-A powerful Python-based tool that automates commenting of lines in UNIX `.sh` scripts based on user-defined exclusion keywords, with intelligent section tracking, renumbering, and global replacements.
+A powerful Python-based tool that automates commenting of lines in UNIX `.sh` scripts based on user-defined exclusion keywords, with intelligent section tracking, full-block commenting, renumbering, and global replacements.

 ---

 ## 🚀 Features

-- ✅ Parses `.sh` scripts and identifies `Section N` blocks
+- ✅ Parses `.sh` scripts and identifies `Section N:` blocks (with case-insensitive and position-flexible matching)
 - 📝 Accepts a `.txt` file with comma-separated exclusion keywords
 - 🔍 Scans each section for keyword matches and comments matching lines
-- 🧠 Tracks sections where changes were made
+- 🧠 Tracks which sections were modified
-- ❌ Fully comments out entire sections if all lines are matched
+- ❌ Fully comments out the entire section (`if`, lines, and `fi`) if all lines get commented
-- 🔢 Automatically renumbers remaining sections
+- 🔢 Automatically renumbers remaining sections using `Section N:` logic, even inside commented lines
-- 🔁 Globally replaces all variants of `bdi` (e.g. `_bdi_`, `bdi_`) with `"war"`
+- 🔁 Globally replaces all variants of `bdi` (`_bdi_`, `_bdi`, `bdi_`, `bdi`) with `"war"`
-- 📄 Optional changelog summary with section-wise details
+- 📄 Optional changelog summary with section-wise breakdown and renumbering map
-- 💡 Skips lines that were originally commented
+- 💡 Skips originally commented lines (doesn't double-comment)
-- 🔐 Non-destructive and easy to use
+- 🔐 Works on mixed-style shell scripts with `; then fi`, varying indentation, and flexible formats

 ---